sakurairihito/sakurairihito.github.io/index.md

 # Welcome to Rihito Sakurai's Homepage

 - JSPS PD Fellow, University of Tokyo

+- Mainly focusing on various applications of near-term quantum algorithms and tensor network method.

+- TENSOR4ALL

 - Email:sakurairihito(at)gmail.com